 Examples of occupational diseases include conditions from repetitive motions at a job, such as carpal tunnel syndrome and joint, shoulder, or back problems.
 Respiratory disease, cancer, and hearing and vision loss are also examples of occupational diseases when they are caused by the work environment.

 To succeed in an occupational disease claim, the worker must demonstrate that the condition arose out of employment, rather than as the result of everyday conditions or characteristics that apply to any job.
 The medical condition must be caused by or aggravated by distinctive conditions of the worker’s employment, such as continuous and specific activity necessary to doing the job or exposure to a substance or condition that is inherently part of the job.
 Proving that the medical condition arose naturally and proximately out of employment can be one of the primary challenges in making a claim for an occupational disease.

 An occupational disease has no specific date of injury, because it arises over time.
 The date associated with an occupational disease is the date of manifestation, which can be difficult to determine, but can have a significant impact on the amount of your L&I benefits.
-When you get help from our occupational disease lawyers, your attorney makes certain that all relevant factors are taken into account in determining the date of manifestation.
+When you get help from an occupational disease lawyer at Robinson & Kole, your attorney makes certain that all relevant factors are taken into account in determining the date of manifestation.